aaronwmorris/indi-allsky/README.md

     * TSL2561
     * TSL2591
     * BH1750 (GY-30)
+* MQTT Broker sensors
+    * Subscribe to topics as sensor input
 * Mechanical focuser support
     * 28BYJ-48 Stepper
 * Use star metrics (in addition to ADU) for star trails generation